vitay/deeprl/DeepRL.md

     Q^\pi(s, a) = V^\pi(s) + A^\pi(s, a)
 $$

 If you already know that the value of a state is very low, you do not need to bother exploring and learning the value of all actions in that state, they will not bring much.
+Moreover, the advantage function has **less variance** than the Q-values, which is a very good property when using neural networks for function approximation.
+The variance of the Q-values comes from the fact that they are estimated based on other estimates, which themselves evolve during learning (non-stationarity of the targets) and can drastically change during exploration (stochastic policies).
+The advantages only track the *relative* change of the value of an action compared to its state, what is going to be much more stable over time.

-Moreover, the advantage function has less variance than the Q-values, which is a very good property when using neural networks for function approximation.
-Let's suppose we have two states with values -10 and 10, and two actions with advantage 0 and -1 (it does not matter which one).
+The range of values taken by the advantages is also much smaller than the Q-values.
+Let's suppose we have two states with values -10 and 10, and two actions with advantages 0 and -1 (it does not matter which one).
 The Q-values will vary between -11 (the worst action in the worst state) and 10 (the best action in the best state), while the advantage only varies between -1 and 0.
-It is going to be much easier for a neural network to learn the advantages than the Q-values: **reducing the variance** of the outputs is the main difficulty in value-based deep RL as Q-values are theoretically not bounded.
+It is therefore going to be much easier for a neural network to learn the advantages than the Q-values, as they are theoretically not bounded.

 ![Duelling network architecture.
 Top: classical feedforward architecture to predict Q-values.
 Bottom: Duelling networks predicting state values and advantage functions to form the Q-values.
 Taken from @Wang2016.](img/duelling.png){#fig:duelling width=60%}